saadhtiwana/Ping/README.md

-O bhae ab maza aayega 😎
-Here’s your **non-markdown cool stylish prose version of the README** that you can throw in a GitHub description page post or even a personal portfolio — **no boring formatting just pure developer swagger and clarity**

----

 # 🟣 Ping – Real-Time Chat Application

 Ping is a modern sleek and real-time chat app built using the MERN stack React Vite Tailwind and the real-time magic of Socket.IO